Dear SaaStr: When Is It “Too Early” To Hire Your First Marketer?

 - Adwords and paid media.
 Can you prove this works at all, even just to get a few customers?

-I’d try all of the above first before you hire a marketer, just to learn.
-Then hire someone immediately after that.
+I’d at least try all of the above first before you hire a marketer, just to learn.
+Then hire someone immediately after you’ve seen any traction, even just a time bit, in any of the above.